 where $x_t \equiv m^2_t/m^2_{\tilde{b}_R}$ and the loop function $f_W(x) \equiv \frac{1}{x-1} + \frac{(x-2) \log x}{(x-1)^2}$ and other non-dominant parts are eliminated.
 This dominant contribution is from the vertex engaged by the right-handed sbottom $\tilde{b}_R$ (figure~\ref{fig:diagrams}a) while the vertex involving left-handed squarks (figure~\ref{fig:diagrams}b) provides non-dominant effects and can be eliminated.
-Then we consider the $\lambda'$-correction only to the $W\mu\nu$-vertex or to the $We\nu$-vertex at a time.
+Then, we consider the $\lambda'$-correction only to the $W\mu\nu$-vertex or to the $We\nu$-vertex at a time.
 This can be easily achieved by setting one of the couplings $(\tilde{\lambda}'_{133}, \tilde{\lambda}'_{233})$ dominant while neglecting the rest.
-Given this ``single coefficient dominance'' scenario, the $\lambda'$-corrections to the $\mu\to\nu_\mu e\bar{\nu_e}$ box also vanish,\footnote{In this scenario, the $\lambda'$-contributions to the $\mu\to\nu_i e\bar{\nu_i}$ through $Z$ penguin vanish as well.} then the one-loop $\lambda'$-contribution to $\Delta r$ only comes from $h_{aa}$ (the index $a$ here is restricted to $1$ or $2$ at a time).
+Given this ``single coefficient dominance'' scenario, the $\lambda'$-corrections to the $\mu\to\nu_\mu e\bar{\nu_e}$ box also vanish,\footnote{In this scenario, the $\lambda'$-contributions to the $\mu\to\nu_i e\bar{\nu_i}$ through $Z$ penguin vanish as well.} then the one-loop $\lambda'$-contribution to $\Delta r$ only comes from $h'_{aa}$ (the index $a$ here is restricted to $1$ or $2$ at a time).

-Given the purpose of this work is to investigate that: to what degree, the pure $\lambda'$ contribution,\footnote{There are always contributions from the original MSSM framework, while we can set the sufficiently heavy left-handed squarks and sleptons as well as gauginos to screen these effects.} $h'_{aa}$, can accommodate the new $W$-boson mass data.
-We can further write down the prediction of the $W$-boson from the pure-$\lambda'$ contributions as
+Given the purpose of this work is to investigate that to what degree, the pure $\lambda'$ contribution, $h'_{aa}$, can accommodate the new $W$-boson mass data.
+We can further write down the prediction of the $W$-boson from the pure-$\lambda'$ contributions\footnote{There are always contributions from the original MSSM framework, while we can set sufficiently heavy masses of left-handed squarks, sleptons, and gauginos in soft breaking terms to screen these effects.} as

 with Eqs.~\eqref{eq:mwmass} and \eqref{eq:hprime}.
-It is clear from Eq.~\eqref{eq:mwNew} that the right-handed sbottom mass $m_{\tilde{b}_R}$ and the $\lambda'$ coupling $\tilde{\lambda}'_{a33}$ are related to $\lambda'$-correction of $m_W$.
+It is clear from Eq.~\eqref{eq:mwNew} that the right-handed sbottom mass $m_{\tilde{b}_R}$ and the coupling $\tilde{\lambda}'_{a33}$ are related to $\lambda'$-correction of $m_W$.